During which phase of the cell cycle are chromosomes duplicated? | Channels for Pearson+

 Understand the cell cycle: The cell cycle consists of several phases that a cell goes through to divide and produce new cells.
 These phases include G1, S, G2, and M.

 Identify the purpose of each phase: G1 phase is the first gap phase where the cell grows and prepares for DNA replication.
-S phase is the synthesis phase where DNA replication occurs, resulting in duplicated chromosomes.
+S phase is where DNA replication occurs, resulting in the duplication of chromosomes.
 G2 phase is the second gap phase where the cell continues to grow and prepares for mitosis.
-M phase is the mitosis phase where the cell divides.
+M phase is where mitosis occurs, leading to cell division.

-Conclude that the S phase is responsible for chromosome duplication: Based on the understanding of the cell cycle phases, it is clear that chromosome duplication occurs during the S phase.
+Conclude with the correct phase: Based on the understanding of the cell cycle, the phase during which chromosomes are duplicated is the S phase.

 Watch next